Kephalaia Gnostica

 [S1] Την των οντων οψιν ως εστιν αληθειαι η νους καθαρος οραι -- η σοφων λογος γνωριζει· ο δε των δυο ͅ απεστερημενος εις την κατα του συγγραφεως -- μεμψιν επανερχεται {χωρει}.

-THE END of the FIFTH [CENTURY]
+THE END of THE FIFTH

 This Webpage was created for a workshop held at Saint Andrew's Abbey, Valyermo, California in 1990....x.... “”.